-“From experience and the lessons that I have learned in this industry, I see the advancement of technology is a challenge despite it bringing a lot of benefits to this field as well.
-Some strategies that we build might not be very useful for long periods since where the technology left today is not where you will find it tomorrow.
-It keeps growing day by day making us start building other strategies, especially in the online marketing and electronic commerce businesses.
+“From experience and the lessons that I have learned in this industry, I see the advancement of technology is a challenge despite bringing many benefits to this field as well.
+Some strategies we build might not be very useful for long periods since the technology left today is not where you will find it tomorrow.
+It keeps growing daily, making us start building other strategies, especially in the online marketing and electronic commerce businesses.
 Catching up with the speedy advancing technology may be a big challenge in the future.”

 9. How Do You Stay Motivated In Your Work?

-Here, your interviewer wants to know what your daily motivation and psych comes from.
+Here, your interviewer wants to know where your daily motivation and psych come from.
 Consider talking about achievements and meeting your expectations as your motivation.

 10. Describe A Time When You Failed In This Role And The Lessons You Learned.

-The interviewer knows that you must have made a mistake at some point and led to poor performance.
+The interviewer knows that you must have made a mistake at some point, leading to poor performance.
 They are asking you this to see how you can learn from making mistakes.
 Talk about a time when you made a mistake in your role and the lesson you learned from it.